Arouca (footballer)

-Marcos Arouca da Silva (born 11 August 1986), commonly known as Arouca, is a Brazilian professional footballer who plays as a defensive midfielder for Figueirense.
+Marcos Arouca da Silva (born 11 August 1986), commonly known as Arouca, is a Brazilian former professional footballer who played as a defensive midfielder.

 Club career

 Fluminense

 Born in Duas Barras, Arouca made his professional debuts with Fluminense in 2004 Brasileirão, appearing 10 times.
 In the following year he appeared regularly with the side, and scored his first professional goal on 25 September 2005, netting his side's first of a 4–3 home success over Santos.

 In 2007 Arouca played regularly during the Copa do Brasil winning campaign, and also appeared in 30 matches in the league with Flu finishing fourth.
 In the following year he was again starter, also being runner-up of that year's Copa Libertadores.
 In September 2008 he completed 200 matches for Fluminense, finishing the season with 54 appearances overall.

 São Paulo

-On 23 December 2008 Arouca agreed a five-year deal with São Paulo.
+On 23 December 2008, Arouca agreed a five-year deal with São Paulo.
 He made his debut for Tricolor on 21 January 2009, coming on as a second-half substitute in a 1–1 home draw against Ituano.

 However, Arouca served only as a backup to Hernanes and Richarlyson in his only season, and only started in 25 of the 40 matches played in 2009.